 “The Guerrilla Girls”

-Synthesize information from different media forms in order to describe gender discrimination in the art world, and how the Guerilla Girls have responded to this issue.
+Describe gender and racial discrimination in the art world, and how the Guerilla Girls have responded to this issue through art and activism.

 “The Enduring Legacy...”

 Synthesize information from multiple sources to explain the events and ideas that shaped Ruth Asawa’s life and inspired her work.